drizzt/stompserver/README.txt

 Does not support any server to server messaging (although you could write a client to do this) Server Id is not being well initialized
+Quite a bit of polish is still required to make into a daemon/service and add command line handling.
+And oh yeah, I need to write some docs (see the tests for now)

 == SYNOPSYS: